-It’s bad enough that “the holidays” now run from the beginning of October until well into January.
+It’s bad enough that we’re in the middle — nay, on the worst day ever — of a global pandemic.
+Bad enough that we’re stuck working from home, with our kids at home too.
+Bad enough that “the holidays” now run from the beginning of October until well into January.
 It is bad enough that I must hear constant Christmas music for at least two months everywhere I go, and 99% of it consists of the same 10 or so songs that I hear over and over.
 It is bad enough that most of the work that goes into making “holiday magic” — the cleaning, the shopping, the cooking, the meal planning, the gift wrapping, managing the calendar, wrangling relatives, remembering who’s allergic to what, and on and on — is shouldered by women (especially moms).
 If you’re a household that celebrates more than one holiday in December — like Christmas plus Hanukkah — you’ve got to put up a Christmas tree and make latkes (or, you know, just buy pre-made latkes if you’re half-Jewish like me.
 Please don’t @ me that there is no such thing as “half-Jewish,” I know, I know).

 It is bad enough that parents must foster an elaborate…I don’t want to say “hoax” or “lie” because that’s too strong a word, but we must ensure the continued existence of Santa Claus.
 I have a theory that Santa is real.
 Just because you can’t see him doesn’t mean he doesn’t exist.
 It’s like global warming.
 Santa is real because people manifest him by acting as him.
 See?
 I’m not a Grinch.
 I believe in Santa!